Laverne & Shirley (1981 TV series): Overview

-The series is set at Camp Fillmore and follows the comedic antics of roommates Laverne DeFazio and Shirley Feeney as privates with the U.S. Army.
+The series is set at Camp Fillmore and follows the comic antics of roommates Laverne DeFazio and Shirley Feeney as privates with the U.S. Army.
 They wind up getting involved in clandestine escapades with their immediate superior, a pig named Sgt.
 Squealy, who is always threatening to report them to his superior, Sgt.
 Turnbuckle.
 The series aired for one season of 13 episodes from October 10, 1981, to January 2, 1982.

 The following season, the series was re-titled Laverne & Shirley with Special Guest Star The Fonz and combined with a half-hour adaptation of the 1978–1982 sitcom Mork & Mindy to form the Mork & Mindy/Laverne & Shirley/Fonz Hour, which lasted for one season.
 During the second season, Laverne and Shirley were joined by the characters of The Fonz (voiced by Henry Winkler) and his anthropomorphic dog Mr. Cool (voiced by Frank Welker; from the 1980–81 animated series The Fonz and the Happy Days Gang) working as mechanics in the army camp's motorpool.
 In August 1982, Cindy Williams quit her role as Shirley on the live-action sitcom Laverne & Shirley and, consequently, Williams' role in the animated series was taken over by Lynne Marie Stewart.
 Only eight episodes were produced from September 25 to November 13, 1982.